|

 Based Systems (KBS), knowledge management and their applications in medicine and engineering, knowledge

+transfer, organizational learning, and knowledge discovery from text (KDT).
 He is the editor of "Integration of Practice-Oriented Knowledge Technology" (2013)

 and "Integrated Systems, Design and Technology" (2011) published by Springer, as well as three text books